munificent/craftinginterpreters/book/classes-and-instances.md

 name="sort">sort</span> of like an infix operator.
 There is an expression to the left that is evaluated first and produces an instance.
 After that is the `.` followed by a field name.
-Since there is a preceding operand, we hook this into the parse table as an infix expression:
+Since there is a preceding operand, we hook this into the parse table as an infix expression.

 <aside name="sort">